justanothercell/character_creator/.github/README.md

 Citizen-Id functions as seed.

-Warning: Sometimes you might get a child prodigy who is a threat to humanity
+Warning: Sometimes you might get a child who is a threat to humanity

 ![](neville.png)

-other people are normally skilled
+other people are very skilled

 ![](marcell.png)